alextaujenis/RBD_LightSensor/README.md

 #Arduino Light Sensor Library
-A simple library for photoresistors.
+A simple library for reading photoresistors.

 ##Example Sketch
 0. Wire up a photoresistor to Arduino **pin A0**